Missed connection

 when you are flying from an airport outside the EU to an airport within the EU with an airline registered in the EU.

-These rules also apply to Norway, Iceland, Switzerland and the UK in the same way as for all of the EU countries.
+The rules also apply to Norway, Iceland, Switzerland, French Guiana, Guadeloupe, Martinique, Réunion, Mayotte, Saint-Martin (French Antilles), the Azores, Madeira and the Canary Islands (but not the Faroe Islands) in the same way as for all EU countries.

 EUR 250 for all flights of no more than 1,500 km.